zstas/open_cgnat/README.md

 # Open CGNat

-There is an open implementation of Carrier-Grade NAT.
+This is an open implementation of Carrier-Grade NAT.
 Written using the Intel DPDK Library.
 Opencgat act as a network bridge to achieve best PPS/BPS performance.

 However, it is a WIP (Work In Progress), so do NOT use this project in production at the moment.
 I am open to proposals, issues, feature requests, etc.